-When I get invited to a “clairvoyant healing” session with an intuitive named Deganit Nuur, who has a part-time residency at the Four Seasons Beverly Hills spa (and in New York City, too), I can’t help but enthusiastically RSVP “yes.”
+When I get invited to a “clairvoyant healing” session with an intuitive named Deganit Nuur, who has a part-time residency at The Spa at Four Seasons Los Angeles (and in New York City, too), I can’t help but enthusiastically RSVP “yes.”
 Like most of us, I have some questions.

 To my surprise, what happens next is *actually* life-changing.
 See, what Nuur ultimately does for me has little to do with the spirit guides she says she consults, or the future which she, with their help, claims to predict.
 Instead, it’s my present—and the way I see myself within it—that she helps bring into focus.
 Allow me to explain.